Colusa County Small Claims Court, California

 Colusa County Small Claims Court

-Small Claims Court cases are often scheduled where a number of cases will be heard in the same department at the same time (one at a time).
+Cases in Colusa County are often scheduled with a number of other small claims court cases.
 The court’s schedule is busy and because of this scheduling, you will only have a few minutes to present your case.
 (You can pay attention to the cases that are heard before you).
 It is very important to spend time preparing for your case ahead of time.
-Bring any and all documents that support your case including: receipts, photos, contracts, and any other relevant documents.
-You should also bring other witnesses who can testify about your case.
-Being prepared for the hearing is half the battle.
-After hearing both sides, the judge may make a decision at the hearing or notify the parties of the ruling by mail, several days later.
+This means organizing and bringing all paperwork and other documents that support your side (receipts, contracts, pictures, etc.).
+Bring other witnesses who were present during relevant times and can provide testimony about the incident.
+Making sure you are prepared for the hearing goes along way toward a successful outcome.
+After the judge has heard both sides, the judge may either make a decision at the hearing or later and send notice of the ruling to the parties by mail.

 All cases must be filed by a certain deadline called the statute of limitations.
-This is a legal term which simply means the deadline for which you must file your claim.
-The statute of limitations is different depending on the type of case.
-If the case involves personal injury to you, the case must be filed within two years of the injury or two years of when you first learned of the injury.
-(A child has two years from the date of his or her eighteenth birthday to file a case).
+The statute of limitations is a legal term that means the time someone has to file a claim.
+The time limit is different depending on the type of the case.
+If you were hurt, you have two years from the date of the injury or the date the injury is discovered to file your claim.
+(A minor has two years from his or her eighteenth birthday).
 If the defendant broke an oral contract, the plaintiff must file the case within two years of the breach.
-If the contract was written, you have three years from the date the contract was breached or broken to file the case.
-If you were the victim of fraud, you have three years from when you first learn of the fraud to file your case.
-It is often difficult to find out when it is too late to file.
-It is better to file sooner, rather than later, and let the judge decide.
+If there is a written contract, the plaintiff has three years to file the case from the date the defendant breached the contract.
+If you lost money because you were tricked or lied to, you have three years from when you learn of the deceit to file your case.
+It can be very difficult to find out when the statute of limitations begins to run.
+It is better to file your case sooner, and let the judge decide, rather than later and lose having your case heard.

-Small Claims Court is a special court whose purpose is to handle cases an efficient, inexpensive fashion.
-The rules for small claims court cases in Colusa County are the same for any county in California.
+Small Claims Court is a limited court designed to handle disputes and disagreements both quickly and inexpensively (at least compared to a general civil case).
+Each County in California follows the same rules and procedures for small claims court cases.
 These rules are meant to be simpler than a regular civil case so that a non-lawyer can understand and represent himself or herself in court.
-The person who files the lawsuit or action is called the plaintiff.
-The Defendant is the person or business that is being sued.
-For small claims court cases in California, neither the plaintiff or the defendant is allowed to hire an attorney to represent them at the hearing.
+The party who files the action or claim is known as the plaintiff.
+The person or persons who is being sued is called the defendant.
+In small claims court cases in California, neither party is allowed to have a lawyer represent you at the hearing.
 However, you are able to consult and speak with an attorney before or after the small claims court hearing.

 Leave a Comment